Plug-in electric vehicles in the United Kingdom: Charging infrastructure

 As of February 2025, the UK had 75,675 public charging points at 38,350 locations, of which 15,109 were 50 kW or above, at 5,850 locations.
 According to the National Chargepoint Registry, in 2024 there were over 30 network operators (charge point owners, branded networks, such as POLAR and charge point controllers, such as Chargemaster) on a national and regional basis.
 As of February 2025, the regions with most of the infrastructure are Greater London (30.4%), the South East (12.6%), West Midlands (8.8%) and Scotland (8.3%).

-As of February 2025, the chargepoint operators with the largest UK networks are Shell Recharge, Connected Kerb, Pod Point, and PB Pulse.
+As of February 2025, the chargepoint operators with the largest UK networks are Shell Recharge, Connected Kerb, Pod Point, and BP Pulse.
 Regional operators include Source London, ChargePlace Scotland, Plugged-In Midlands, and eCar (for Northern Ireland).

 Many companies, local and regional authorities provide charging to employees and members of the public.
 Purchasers and lessees of electric vehicles can also claim a grant towards the installation of a charger at their home.